Self

 How could this happen to me?
 I’ll never find another job like this!
 Who will hire me now that I’ve been let go?

-Negative thinking can create a downward spiral that can lead you to believe that these statements are true.
+Negative thinking can create a downward spiral that can lead you to believe these statements.

 They are likely not.